ryankaplan/vectorclock/README.md

 # Other implementations

-I looked at a few other implementations out of curiousity before writing this:
+I looked at a few other implementations before writing this.

 - https://github.com/mixu/vectorclock
 - https://github.com/AWinterman/vector-clock